gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP-AUTH key is rekeyed when a new DTLS connection is set up at which point a new SCTP-AUTH key is derived using the TLS-Exporter.

-   (D)TLS 1.3 {{RFC8446}} discusses forward secrecy from EC(DHE),
+   (D)TLS 1.3 {{RFC8446}} discusses forward secrecy from (EC)DHE,
    KeyUpdate, and tickets/resumption.
 Forward secrecy limits the effect of key leakage in one direction (compromise of a key at time T2 does not compromise some key at time T1 where T1 < T2).
-   Protection in the other direction (compromise at time T1 does not compromise keys at time T2) can be achieved by rerunning EC(DHE).
+   Protection in the other direction (compromise at time T1 does not compromise keys at time T2) can be achieved by rerunning (EC)DHE.
-   If a long-term authentication key has been compromised, a full handshake with EC(DHE) gives protection against passive attackers.
-If the resumption_master_secret has been compromised, a resumption handshake with EC(DHE) gives protection against passive attackers and a full handshake with EC(DHE) gives protection against active attackers.
-If a traffic secret has been compromised, any handshake with EC(DHE) gives protection against active attackers.
+   If a long-term authentication key has been compromised, a full handshake with (EC)DHE gives protection against passive attackers.
+If the resumption_master_secret has been compromised, a resumption handshake with (EC)DHE gives protection against passive attackers and a full handshake with (EC)DHE gives protection against active attackers.
+If a traffic secret has been compromised, any handshake with (EC)DHE gives protection against active attackers.

    The document “Confidentiality in the Face of Pervasive Surveillance:
    A Threat Model and Problem Statement” {{RFC7624}} defines key exfiltration as the transmission of cryptographic keying material for an encrypted communication from a collaborator, deliberately or unwittingly, to an attacker.
-Using the terms in RFC 7624, forward secrecy without rerunning EC(DHE) still allows an attacker to do static key exfiltration.
-Rerunning EC(DHE) forces and attacker to dynamic key exfiltration (or content exfiltration).
+Using the terms in RFC 7624, forward secrecy without rerunning (EC)DHE still allows an attacker to do static key exfiltration.
+Rerunning (EC)DHE forces and attacker to dynamic key exfiltration (or content exfiltration).

    When using DTLS 1.3 {{RFC9147}}, AEAD limits and